Polish tribunal rules European rights court cannot question its judges | Law-Order

 Poland has been embroiled in a long-running conflict with the European Union over its judicial reforms, which the bloc says undermine the independence of the courts.
 The incoming German government signalled on Wednesday that it may take a harder stance on rule of law issues, saying in its coalition agreement that the European Commission should better implement existing rule of law instruments and rulings of European courts.

-The tribunal issued its ruling in response to a question from Justice Minister Zbigniew Ziobro, the architect of the government's judicial reforms.
-Poland's nationalist government says the reforms are intended to sweep away remnants of communist influence and bring to heel judges who think they are above the law.
+Poland's nationalist government says its judicial reforms are intended to sweep away remnants of communist influence and bring to heel judges who think they are above the law.
+A cabinet minister welcomed the Tribunal's ruling on Wednesday.
+"Today, the rule of law has won over the usurpation of competences," Michal Wojcik wrote on Twitter.

-The European Convention on Human Rights applies to members of the Council of Europe, an organisation which was formed after World War Two to protect human rights and the rule of law.
-The Council of Europe is the guardian of the ECHR and it is separate from the European Union.
-Ziobro, who also serves as prosecutor general, recently asked the Constitutional Tribunal if the imposition of fines on Poland by the Court of Justice of the European Union (CJEU) was constitutional.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)